slooi/tagit/apps/extension/Learnings.md

 	}
 > | { tags: typeof tags[number][] }
 ```

+8.
+My method of watching code for transpiling is bad.  `chokidar` is just a adhoc solution.
+A better solution would be something which re-transpiles every time a file/folder that's connected to an entry is updated.

+9.
+How do I create my own monorepo?
+As when my typescript code is outside one of the app folders I start getting issues

 # ISSUES
 1. Because `import` keywords aren't allowed in the javascript content_script, I have to bundle `content_script.tsx` with the imported react code.
 Make two `vite.config.___.ts` files and make the `content_script.tsx` vite file have `inlineDynamicImports: true`